Admission Information and Non-Discriminatory Policy

 Children entering preschool must be three (3) years of age by August 31.

 Children entering kindergarten must be five (5) years of age by August 31.
-Students will be conditionally accepted into kindergarten with full acceptance contingent on displayed readiness on the kindergarten entrance test.
+Students will be conditionally accepted into kindergarten with full acceptance contingent upon displayed readiness.

 At the time of registration, all new students seeking admission to St. Anthony of Padua Grade School are evaluated and placed on the basis of current standardized test scores and report cards.
 Students transferring from another Catholic school in the Diocese of Wilmington may be exempt from an entrance evaluation.